Dr. Carrie Steiner, Psy.D

 Dr. Steiner is a 13 year veteran Chicago Police Officer, Crisis Intervention Team Leader, Peer Support Member, and Chicago Police Academy Instructor.
 She worked in several specialized units including public housing, preventive programs, community policing, the police academy, and superintendent's office.
 Dr. Steiner also has FBI hostage negotiation training and has worked with numerous government agencies on high risk cases.
 While working for the Chicago Police Department she spearheaded their Veteran CIT training and autism spectrum training for law enforcement.
 She helped develop three streaming videos on how officers can successfully identify and resolve encounters with people on the autism spectrum and other special needs.
-In 2006, she was awarded the Crisis Intervention Team Officer of the year, silver ribbon award from the National Alliance of Mentally Ill.
+In 2006, she was awarded the Crisis Intervention Team Officer of the year, a silver ribbon award from the National Alliance of Mentally Ill.
 In 2007, Dr. Steiner won the CIT officer of the year award from the International Crisis Intervention Team.
 In 2008, the city of Chicago honored her with the human relations award for her development and training of Chicago Police Officers on autism spectrum disorders.
 Dr. Steiner is also a presenter for Force Science Institute.
 She also received the distinguished service award from the Fraternal Order of Police after surviving a critical incident.
 Dr. Steiner has won several other national and local awards.

 Dr. Steiner has worked as a psychologist for Cook County and Kane County Jails conducting forensic testing and therapy to adult and juvenile mentally ill inmates.
 She continues to provide forensic testing for inmates detained at Kane county and Kendall County jail.
 Dr. Steiner collaborates with members of the United States Marshalls, Federal Bureau of Investigations, and the Federal Protective Services on high risk cases.
 She has also provided specialized training to the Chicago Fire Department, OEMC Dispatcher and Call takers, United States Marshall Service, Chicago Public Library, Chicago Organization of Bar Investigators, Kane County Bar Association, and several other government, private and public agencies.
 She speaks national on mental illness and police response, de-escalation, first responder wellness and resiliency, crisis intervention, identifying mentally ill persons, suicide, Covid-19 and civil unrest resiliency, PTSD, DSM-5 and several other topics.